HarborYuan/PolyphonicFormer/README.md

 ```

 ## Citation
-If you think the code are useful in your research, please consider refer PolyphonicFormer:
+If you think the code are useful in your research, please consider to refer PolyphonicFormer:
 ```bibtex
 @inproceedings{yuan2022polyphonicformer,
   title={Polyphonicformer: Unified Query Learning for Depth-aware Video Panoptic Segmentation},